surajgoraicse/Notes-Obsidian/Web development/Git-GitHub/Git Commands.md

 6. ==`git stash drop stash@{index}`== : Deletes a specified stash.
 7. =="git stash clear "== : Clears the stash list.
 #### Git Branch
-A **branch** is essentially a pointer to a specific commit in the repository history.
+* A **branch** is essentially a pointer to a specific commit in the repository history.
 Branches allow you to work on different versions or features of a project independently, without affecting the main codebase.
-This allows you to keep code organized and merge it into the main branch only when it's ready.
+* This allows you to keep code organized and merge it into the main branch only when it's ready.
+* When a new branch is created, it contains all the commits from the main branch up to the point of creation along with changes from the working directory.
 1. ==`git branch branch_name`== : Creates a new branch called `branch_name` from the current branch but does not switch to it.
 2. ==`git checkout branch_name`== : Switches to `branch_name`.
 This updates your working directory to reflect the branch's latest commit.
 3. ==`git checkout -b branch_name`== : Creates a new branch and immediately switches to it.